mathwrx/Focus-Fusion-and-Rectify-Context-Aware-Learning-for-COVID-19-Lung-Infection-Segmentation/README.md

 1. Install pytorch

-   - The code is tested on python 3.7 and torch 1.2.0.
+   - The code is tested on python 3.7 and pytorch 1.2.0.

 2. Dataset
    - Download the [Covid-19](https://medicalsegmentation.com/covid19/) dataset.